-Note: Photos are for basic illustration purposes only.
+NOTE: Photos are for basic illustration / reference purposes only.
 Actual equipment configuration may differ from that shown.

-Do not attempt to touch brazed joints while hot.
-Severe burns may result.
+Do not attempt to touch brazed joints

 When installing an expansion valve, it is not necessary to slide the coil out of the housing.